standroidbeta/standroidbeta.github.io/_posts/2019-04-19-Swamp-Rabbit-Trail-and-Greenville-Industry-Growth.md

 ## Conclusion

-Due there there being a steady Industry Workforce growth in Greenvile, SC and steady Trail use growth.
+1. Due there being a steady Industry Workforce growth in Greenville, SC and steady Trail use growth.
 I do believe that the Swamp Rabbit Trail has positive Economic Impact.

+2. Gathering up-to-date data for this project was a challenge.
+I found that this type of data collection and analysis does not happen and is not as complete as it could be.
+This is a concern because I feel that if there was more current like this to produce and publish, it can help to show that there how economically vibrant and healthy our communities are.
+You can also read this post with the dataset I used on my GitHub Pages site: